MYasir161201/Drum-Kit/README.md

 # Drum-Kit
-I created this website mainly using plain javascript,html and css.
+I created this website mainly using plain javascript,html,css and bootstrap.
 I used js event listeners function to play sounds.